 In some companies employees have too many different tools and software systems to use every day.
 There may be ways to streamline and overhaul systems, condense them and simplify the functions to make life easier for employees.

 If you do have to implement new systems, overhauling everything at once can overwhelm your employees - especially as not everyone will have the same levels of IT proficiency and ability to learn new software quickly.
-Incremental transformation will allow you to bring the changes you need about in a more comfortable way.
+The incremental transformation will allow you to bring the changes in a more comfortable way.